CrunchyData/crunchy-katacoda/pg-administration/basic-postgresql-for-dbas-12/failover/20-promote.md

 2019-07-23 23:20:40.205 UTC [1167] LOG:  archive recovery complete
 2019-07-23 23:20:40.246 UTC [1165] LOG:  database system is ready to accept connections
 ```
 Whenever a PostgreSQL database is promoted from a replica to a primary, an internal number called the `timeline` is incremented.
 You can also see this number increment reflected in the filenames of the WAL files.
-Also, the `standby.signal file is renamed to `standby.done`.
+Also, the `standby.signal` file is removed for you.

 Also, replication slots are currently not preserved during a failover, so that will have to be created again on the new primary if desired.
 ```